Creating an account & setting goals

 How does Goalsetter work?

-Goalsetter enables kids to set goals that are meaningful and save for them, or stash money away in their
+goals that are meaningful to them, or just stash money away in their

-Goalsetter savings account just because.
-Goalsetter also lets parents help save
+Goalsetter savings account.
+Goalsetter lets parents help save for their

-Other family members and friends can contribute to a kid’s Goalsetter savings account
+members and friends can contribute to a kid’s Goalsetter savings account

-by sending them GoalCards (instead of wasted giftcards!) on holidays, special occasions, or just because
+by sending them GoalCards (instead of wasted giftcards!) on holidays,

 How much does Goalsetter cost?